Overview

 • Enables micropayments and high-frequency use cases

-• Growing merchant adoption (Strike, Cash App integration)
+• Growing merchant adoption (Strike, Cash App deployment)

 Other Developments